Kipnis chasing Cubs’ 2nd base job, mentoring Hoerner

 The two-time All-Star spent his entire nine-year career in Cleveland, amassing nearly 100 postseason at-bats, including the Indians run to the 2016 World Series when they lost in seven games to the Cubs.

-Kipnis, who signed a $1 million minor league deal Feb.
-11 as a non-roster invitee to camp, said he remembers coming up himself as a top prospect just trying to make his way.
+Kipnis, who signed a minor league deal Feb.
+11 that included an invitation to major league spring training, said he remembers coming up himself as a top prospect just trying to make his way.

 ”I’ve had good mentors, and bad ones.
 Ones that didn’t help at all and made it even harder.
 I just know that’s not how it should work,” said Kipnis, from Northbrook, Illinois, a suburb of Chicago.